 White sturgeon populations upstream of Bonneville Dam are reservoir-based populations, with the exception of sturgeon that occupy the Hanford Reach.
 Sturgeon in Hanford Reach are bounded by Priest Rapids, McNary, and Ice Harbor dams.
 Tribal subsistence and commercial fisheries currently occur in Bonneville, The Dalles and John Day reservoirs, with harvest guidelines for each reservoir of 1,100, 1,000, and 1,000 sturgeon, respectively.
 Population abundances (i.e., estimates of all sturgeon greater than two feet in length) are highest in Bonneville reservoir, which has approximately 300,000 sturgeon.
 The Dalles reservoir population is estimated at 85,000, while the John Day reservoir population is estimated at 42,000.
 Harvests are currently stable, although fishers will experience some downturns in harvestable numbers over the next decade, particularly in the John Day reservoir.
 In the longer term, fishers’ catches will vary with river flows as recruitment is positively related to spring flows.
 Such variation will continue until spring flows are adjusted for sturgeon spawning or more likely until a hatchery program begins releasing sturgeon into reservoirs with poor recruitment.

 Most of the study recommendations in the 1995 Spirit of the Salmon Plan have been conducted.
-The findings will be incorporated into a Sturgeon Master Plan, in development under the Columbia Basin Fish Accords process.
+The findings were incorporated into a Sturgeon Master Plan, developed under the Columbia Basin Fish Accords process.
 The white sturgeon decline that was apparent in 1995 has generally reversed, but Columbia River sturgeon above Bonneville Dam are still at risk.
 The survival of young sturgeon (i.e., recruitment) varies depending on annual flows.
 Studies have verified that spring flows with greater than average discharge and longer than average duration are beneficial for sturgeon.
 Flow requirements for listed salmon juvenile outmigrants overlap with sturgeon spawning periods and may benefit sturgeon, but modifying flows to specifically benefit sturgeon spawning is unlikely in the near future.

 Periodic or regular releases of juvenile hatchery sturgeon could be used to offset similar periods of poor or marginal natural recruitment.
 Such a hatchery has the potential to stabilize sturgeon populations, which in turn could increase and stabilize tribal harvests over the long term.